nagrawa6/Wildfire/Readme.md

 The XGBoost Classification model performed the best in predicting large wildfires, with an accuracy of 90.44%.

 ### Environmental Justice Analysis:
 Recently, the Federal Government established the Justice40 Initiative.
 Through this initiative, 40% of the benefits of Federal assistance will go to disadvantaged communities so that these overburdened communities can get the vital resources they need.
 The Justice40 Initiative takes into account several indicators which have been collected from a wide variety of sources, including the U.S. Census Bureau, EPA, CDC, DOT, DOE, FEMA, and HUD.
 These indicators are then used to determine whether a community is disadvantaged.One of the  programs that the Justice40 Initiative covers is “Reducing Wildfire Risk to Tribes, Underserved, and Socially Vulnerable Communities.”
-A data analysis was performed to identify where disadvantaged communities and large wildfire locations from 2018 to 2020 overlap across the United States.
-This analysis highlights vulnerable disadvantaged geographical areas which are also impacted by wildfires, and such should be treated with high priority for federal assistance.
-Combining this analysis with this predictive model on large wildfires can be used as indicators for prioritization of federal resource and aid allocation.
-This is a key step towards Environmental Justice.
+With limited budget and resources available, it is imperative to optimize resource al-location judiciously and equitably.
+To that extent, we performed a spatial analysis de-picting where disadvantaged communities and wildfire predicted by the XGBoost Classification model overlap across the United States.
+This spatial analysis highlights vulnerable disadvantaged geographical areas which are also impacted by large wildfires (Oklahoma and Northern California), and such should be treated with high priority for federal assistance.
+This is a key step towards environ-mental justice.

 ### Training
 The input data was split into 10 subsets of data (also known as folds).
 The models were repeatedly trained on all but one of the folds, and was tested on the one subset that was not used for training.
 Therefore, the shuffled dataframe was repeatedly split into 90% (9/10 folds) train and 10% (1/10 folds) test ratio and the model’s generalized accuracy score was an average of the 10 trials.
 The training set was used to fit the machine learning models to predict large wildfires.
 The testing set was unknown to the model during the training period and used to determine a generalized overall model accuracy.